jyrg02/Leiden/To Discuss with Study Advisor.md

 	* Does the help you get from your supervisor enter within the grade?
 As in if i have a meeting with them every two weeks will that impact my grade
 	* I would like if possible to talk to them about meeting every two weeks simply bc it keeps me accountable and gives me an external motivator which helps me stay on track.
 5. Research Assistant jobs
-6. Is there a citation manager
+6. Is there a citation standard?
 7.